awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-fargate.md

 ## Use AWS KMS to encrypt ephemeral storage<a name="security-fargate-ephemeral-storage-encryption"></a>

 You should have your ephemeral storage encrypted by AWS KMS\.
-For Amazon ECS tasks that are hosted on AWS Fargate using platform version `1.4.0` or later, each task receives 20 GB of ephemeral storage\.
-The amount of storage isn't adjustable\.
+For Amazon ECS tasks that are hosted on AWS Fargate using platform version `1.4.0` or later, each task receives 20 GiB of ephemeral storage\.
+You can increase the total amount of ephemeral storage, up to a maximum of 200 GiB, by specifying the `ephemeralStorage` parameter in your task definition\.
 For such tasks that were launched on May 28, 2020 or later, the ephemeral storage is encrypted with an AES\-256 encryption algorithm using an encryption key managed by AWS Fargate\.

+For more information, see [Using data volumes in tasks ](https://docs.aws.amazon.com/AmazonECS/latest/userguide/using_data_volumes.html)\.

 **Example: Launching an Amazon ECS task on AWS Fargate platform version 1\.4\.0 with ephemeral storage encryption**

 The following command will launch an Amazon ECS task on AWS Fargate platform version 1\.4\.
-Because this task is launched as part of the Amazon ECS cluster, it uses the 20 GB of ephemeral storage that's automatically encrypted\.
+Because this task is launched as part of the Amazon ECS cluster, it uses the 20 GiB of ephemeral storage that's automatically encrypted\.

 ```
 aws ecs run-task --cluster clustername \